 Type “hostname” in the command prompt(Administrator Mode) and press ‘Enter’, this displays the hostname of your machine.

 IP Address (Internet Protocol address):

-Also, known as the Logical Address, is the network address of the system across the network.
+Also known as the Logical Address, the IP Address is the network address of the system across the network.

-To identify each device in the world-wide-web, Internet Assigned Numbers Authority (IANA) assigns IPV4 (Version 4) address as a unique identifier for each device on the Internet.
+To identify each device in the world-wide-web, the Internet Assigned Numbers Authority (IANA) assigns an IPV4 (Version 4) address as a unique identifier to each device on the Internet.